piabenaud/Shiny_Example/README.md

 ### About the scripts

-Background.R was written to make a geopackage containing extracted landcover data for a 25 km grid.
+Background.R was written to make a geopackage containing extracted landcover data for a 25 km grid, demostrating the extraction of information from raster data.

 A shiny app has 3 components:
 * UI.R which defines the user interface (it's an object)